 The first online guitar tuition sites which started back in the early 90s have evolved with the internet.
-Nowadays, online guitar lesson sites offer engaging interactive courses and lessons, huge communities, mobile apps, and many other additions that help with the learning process.
+Nowadays, guitar lesson sites offer engaging interactive courses and lessons, huge communities, mobile apps, and many other additions that help with the learning process.

 Top 3 - Online Guitar Lessons

 Different sites focus on different approaches to teaching, as well as different styles of music.
 While the big sites most often offer extensive acoustic and electric guitar coverage, finding advanced bass lessons is more difficult.
 Also, lessons on 6+ string electric guitars and ukuleles are somewhat scarce.